 Although Paris is a very walkable city, you may sometimes be feeling a little lazy, the weather may be poor or you may just want to venture outside the centre.
-In these cases, your first port of call when it comes to transport should be the Paris Metro.
+In these cases, your first port of call should be understanding the Paris Metro.

-There are over 300 stations being serviced by 16 Metro lines, so exploring the city on the subway is super easy!
+There are over 300 stations serviced by 16 Metro lines so exploring the city on the subway is super easy!

-Insider Tip: the RER trains look similar to the Metro, but it is actually a different train system.
+Top Tip: The RER trains look similar to the Metro but it’s actually a different train system.
 If you decide to travel further into France from Paris, then this would likely be via the RER trains.
-But if staying inside Paris only, it’s the Metro you want.
-The Metro stations will either have a large M over the entrance, or be called Metro or Métropolitain.
+But if you’re staying within just Paris, it’s the Metro you want.
+The Metro stations will either have a large M over the entrance or be called Metro or Métropolitain.

 But which is the most cost effective?

 The books of tickets (carnets) allow you to use the Metro and buses around Paris within zones 1-3.
 Books of tickets offer limited journeys (ie 10 or 20) and they are actually much cheaper than buying individual tickets.

 You can also buy a Paris City Pass, which helps to keep costs down as unlimited travel on the Metro is included in the price.
 It’s possible to get a pass from two to six days.
 Not only can you use unlimited transport, but you’ll also receive discounted entry to some popular museums and attractions too.
 These include Centre Pompidou, Versailles Palace and the Louvre to name just a few.